ryankert01/rss-friend/README.md

 ## Usage

-Collect RSS data from my friends' blog and convert it to sort-by-date JSON data set, like this:
+Collect RSS data from my friends' blog and convert it to out-of-the-box, sort-by-nearest-date JSON data set, like this:

 ```json
 [